What is Aggregate Demand?

 Exports are products that are produced by domestic producers and sold abroad, while imports are products that are manufactured abroad and imported for domestic purchase.

 It is important to remember that aggregate demand is the total demand for domestically produced goods and services; therefore, exports are added to the aggregate demand, whereas imports are subtracted.
-The measure of exports minus imports is called Net Exports, which is an important determinant of aggregate demand.
+The measure of exports minus imports is called Net Exports, an important determinant of aggregate demand.

 Shifts in Aggregate Demand